nggit/tremolo-docs/resumable-downloads.md

 So the client/browser can request partial files with `Range`, e.g. `Range: bytes=500-999`.

-This is also what makes video files *seekable* by standard players in browsers.
+This is also what makes video files *seekable* by standard players in browsers (improving user experience).

 A helper, `response.sendfile()` comes for this purpose.
 Also with a **multipart ranges** support.